forReason/Statistics-Helper-Library/README.md

 - Volumetric average for 2 values (averaging two values by teir weight)

 ### Minimum Maximum
-- Calculate Maximum for a given amount of Datapoints (useful for sensor Data)
+- Calculate Maximum or Minimum for a given amount of Datapoints (useful for sensor Data)
+- Calculate Maximum or Minimum for a sliding time window (useful for historical or inconsistent Data)